AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 We should thus expect that this configuration of chains actually *synchronizes* miners, resulting in block production that is somewhat regular and lower in variance.

+\defineTerm{Miner Resonance}{
+    The effect whereby block production \emph{variance} is reduced when miners can (and do) change the chain they are currently mining faster than blocks are produced for those chains
+}

-One reason that we can predict that transactions will build up in this fashion (with those fees and in a predictable way) is that most of the transactions that are included in simplex blocks will be dapp-chain-header-transactions.
-Since dapp-chains will use PoS, we should expect them to be predictable and regular.
+One reason that we can predict that transactions will build up in this fashion (with those fees and in a predictable way) is that most of the transactions that are included in simplex blocks will be dapp-chain-header-transactions. ~~Since dapp-chains will use PoS, we should expect them to be predictable and regular.~~

 The average hash rate on each simplex chain, as described above, is always the same regardless of which of the two miner strategies are used.
 However, the variance of block production on each of these chains won't be that of a chain with 60s block times, it'll be that of a chain with 6s block times.